xicrow/php-icons/README.md

 ```

 ## Supported icon packs

-Currently there are generators and classes for the following icon packs:
+Currently, there are generators and classes for the following icon packs:

 - Bootstrap 3 Glyphicons
 - Devicons
 - FontAwesome 4
 - FontAwesome 5 (free)

-> Generators are used to create the constants for icons (and modifiers) for each icon pack, these generators will mostly be able to generate constants for every specific version of the icon pack, thereby supporting exactly the version you are using.
+> Generators are used to create the constants for icons (and modifiers) for each icon pack, these generators will mostly be able to generate constants for every specific
+> version of the icon pack, thereby supporting exactly the version you are using.
 >
-> Classes are simply the implementation of the specific icon pack, that is using the generated icon (and modifier) constants, and implementing a render method specific for that icon pack.
+> Classes are simply the implementation of the specific icon pack, that is using the generated icon (and modifier) constants, and implementing a render method specific for
+> that icon pack.

 ## TODO

 - Maby generate Interfaces for all versions of icon packs ?
     - Will this clutter too much ?..
     - If done, they should be within their own separate namespace